The Conway-Sloane calculus for 2-adic lattices: 2-adic symbols

 Theorem~\ref{thm-same-signs-imply-isometric-same-as-being-identical} implies:

 \begin{corollary}[Canonical form] Given lattices $L,L'$ and $2$-adic symbols $S,S'$ for them in canonical form, $L\iso L'$ if and only if $S=S'$.

 \end{corollary}

-Conway and Sloane's discussion of the canonical form is in terms of ``trains'', each of which is a union of one or more of our signways.
-Our example has two trains, the second consisting of the last two signways.
-They asserted that signs can walk up and down the length of a train.
-So, after walking signs leftward, there is at most one sign per train.
-But this isn't true, as pointed out in \cite{Allcock}.
-One cannot walk the sign in $\compartment{128^{1}\, 256^{-1}}{4}$ leftward because there is no way to assign subscripts $128^-_{\pm3}\,256^+_{\pm1}$ so that the compartment has oddity~$0$.
+Conway and Sloane's discussion of the canonical form is in terms of trains.
+They asserted that signs can walk up and down the length of a train, so that after walking signs leftward, there is at most one sign per train.
+But this is not true, as pointed out in \cite{Allcock}.
+One cannot walk the minus sign in $\compartment{128^{1}\, 256^{-1}}{4}$ leftward because there is no way to assign the subscripts in $128^-_{\pm3}\,256^+_{\pm1}$ so that the compartment has oddity~$0$.

+\begin{example} As an extended demonstration of sign walking, we determine the lattices $M$ with the property that $M\oplus\qf{2,2}\iso L$ where $L$ is from \eqref{EqBasicExampleFused}.
+Note that $\qf{2,2}=2^2_2$.
+Obviously we require

+We have marked the signways with underbrackets.
+The 3rd and 4th of these become the 2nd and 3rd signways of~$L$ after summing with $2^2_2$.
+No sign walking is possible between distinct signways.
+So the isomorphism $M\oplus2^2_2\iso L$ shows that the terms in these signways in $M$ can be taken to coincide with the corresponding terms in $L$.
+Next, the first two signways of $M$ fuse with the $2^2_2$ summand to form the first signway of $L$.
+The overall sign of this in $L$ is~$-$, so the total number of $-$ signs in the first two signways of $M$ must be odd.
+By sign walking in the second signway of $M$, we reduce to